Aegyptiaca: Transmission and corruption of the original

 Their method of transmission was typically the epitome; these were summaries and excerpts of the original work that they then incorporated into their own writings, thus introducing their own interpretations and biases into Manetho's text.

 Josephus claims to quote Manetho—and does so liberally—in his polemic Against Apion.
 He used Manetho's text selectively, highlighting points that he thought supported canonical Jewish history and dismissing or arguing against those that did not, all in service of establishing a longer and more venerable Jewish past.

 Josephus is the earliest known writer to cite pseudo-Manethonian material (i.e., works historically attributed to Manetho but not accepted as such by modern scholars).
-His polemic provides us with what may be some of the most substantial surviving fragments of Manetho, it is imperative to recognize that these fragments were likely constructs themselves—that is, summaries of Manetho's work made by others, and curated by Josephus to meet his own ends.
+His polemic provides us with what may be some of the most substantial surviving fragments of Manetho, and these fragments were likely constructs themselves—that is, summaries of Manetho's work made by others, and curated by Josephus to meet his own ends.
 Scholars treat his quotations as valuable evidence but also approach them with a critical eye, acknowledging the potential for alteration, interpolation, misinterpretation, or selective presentation.
 Indeed, scholarly attempts to disentangle genuine fragments from later interpolations have proven inconclusive.

 According to Josephus in Against Apion, some of Manetho's anecdotes on Dynasty XV (the Hyksos) focused on the Jews of Egypt.
 In Josephus's telling, Manetho claimed that these Jews were descendants of foreign conquerors who, mixed with a band of Egyptian lepers and famous for their cruelty and misanthropy, were deposed and then banished to the city of Avaris before finally being expelled from the country.
 (See Osarseph.)